-Multitasking is a big part of the game of basketball and this initial action works on that.
-Next, ask the simple question, "What are some of your favorite foods?" and spend two minutes fielding answers.
+Next, ask the simple question, "What are some of your favorite foods?"
+Spend two minutes fielding answers.

-This is a simple question everyone knows the answer to; always be sure, however to get everyone's input; it is the first step to achieving buy-in to your coaching.
+This is a simple question everyone knows the answer to; always be sure, however to get everyone's input; it is the first step to achieving buy-in to both you and your coaching.